India added 26,382 fresh Coronavirus cases in the last 24 hours, according to data updated by the Union Health Ministry on Wednesday, December 16.

-- Maharashtra has reported the highest number of cases, followed by Andhra Pradesh, Tamil Nadu, Karnataka and Uttar Pradesh.
+- Maharashtra has the highest number of coronavirus cases, followed by Karnataka, Andhra Pradesh, Tamil Nadu, and Kerala.

 - Meanwhile, eight more students of IIT-Madras have tested positive for coronavirus, pushing the tally to 191.
 At least 141 people were tested yesterday amid a spike in coronavirus cases at the institute.
 IIT-Madras has shut down its departments, centres, labs and the library earlier this week.